Image: Miles Holden

 It’s day five and as you head south, you’ll be switching gears from wine-tasting to whale-watching!
 This leg of your 7-day New Zealand road trip takes you to the coastal village of Kaikōura.

 It may be small, but Kaikōura is home to some of the biggest mammals on the planet.
 One of the must-do experiences here is a whale watch cruise.
 Cruise out into New Zealand’s deepest marine reserve where humpbacks, sperm whales, blue whales, southern right whales, and playful dusky dolphins are a regular sight.
 Aside from the incredible variety of wildlife that live here, Kaikōura is also famous for its delicious crayfish.
 In fact, the word ‘Kaikōura’ translates to mean ‘meal of crayfish’.
-And the very best place to enjoy one is at the world-famous Nins Bin – a humble little food caravan parked up near Half Moon Bay.
+And the very best place to enjoy one is at the world-famous Nins Bin – a humble little food caravan parked up near Half Moon Bay, check opening times as once the season is finished they close up.

 There’s plenty more to see and do in Kaikōura including a visit to Fyffe House – the oldest surviving building and last remnant of a whaling station built in the mid-1800s.
 For more fascinating history and heritage, visit Kaikoura Museum.